Making foreign policy: Presidential management, advisors and the foreign policy decision-making process

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Mitchell, David, "Making foreign policy: Presidential management, advisors and the foreign policy decision-making process" (2004).
 Political Science - Dissertations.
-Paper 25.
+25.